react-querybuilder/react-querybuilder/website/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+**All commands below should be run in the repo root directory** (this directory's parent, i.e. `../` from here).

 ### Installation